-We develop and employ theoretical and computational methods including Density Functional Theory, Many Body Perturbation Theory and ab initio Molecular Dynamics, to understand and predict realistic
+We develop and employ theoretical and computational methods including Density Functional Theory, Many-Body Perturbation Theory and quantum dynamics for open systems, to understand and predict realistic

-complex materials’ properties including optical, electronic transport and catalytic properties at the atomistic levels, for energy conversion and quantum information applications.
+complex materials’ properties including optical, spin and electron transport and catalytic properties at the atomistic levels, for energy conversion and quantum information applications.

 Current research topic: a) electronic excitation and spin dynamics including many body interactions; b) polaronic conduction in complex oxides; c) catalytic reactions at solid/liquid interfaces.

 Resource our publications and documentation.
 Publications are presented in chronological order to view the evolution of our research and theoretical developments.